State of New Hampshire Income Tax New Hampshire State Income Tax - Tax Year 2012

 It should take one to three weeks for your refund check to be processed after your income tax return is recieved.
 E-filing your return and filing early can help ensure your refund check gets sent as quickly as possible.

 Once you've filed your tax return, all you have to do is wait for your refund to arrive.
-If you want to check the status of your New Hampshire tax refund, you can visit the New Hampshire Department of Revenue Administration Income Tax Refund page.
+If you want to check the status of your New Hampshire tax refund, you can visit the New Hampshire Income Tax Refund page.

 10.